 When I began to fully accept that my marriage was over, the real work of healing began.
 Anger or depression can consume us in the beginning when emotions are raw and events are fresh, but further down the line there is an expectation to move on with life.
 This is when the hard emotional work can set in because accepting that the marriage is over doesn’t mean that you’re suddenly, magically, OK.

-Old issues can get triggered again, past wounds can reopen when you least expect them to and often the feelings get suppressed because you’re expected to be “over it by now”.
+Old issues can get triggered again, past wounds reopen when we least expect them to.
+Often we suppress these feelings because we’re expected to be “over it by now”.
 So what do you do when you’ve had enough of the emotions which keep you stuck?

 Well, firstly, don’t deny them; always give yourself permission to feel whatever sadness or anger has come up, however old it is.
-Listen to what the emotion is trying to tell you; in my experience, the pain which arises from the divorce is teaching us what we need to know to make us ultimately stronger and happier.
-By looking inwards, I discovered that I was being shown what I needed to get through this.
+Listen to what the emotion is trying to tell you; in my experience, the pain which arises is teaching us what we need to know to make us ultimately stronger and happier.
+By looking inwards, I discovered that I was being shown what I needed to get through this divorce.
 My three key ingredients to healing were:

-Another useful perspective is to look at all relationships with the view that they are intended to serve a purpose; to help us learn what we need to know about ourselves.
-So, once the relationship has taught us all we need to know, and no longer serves us, the end can feel less devastating and more inevitable, and perhaps even valuable.
-Shifting perspective is not intended to diminish the genuine pain we feel or put a falsely positive spin on life, but when grief has left us empty and hopeless, looking at a situation in a new way can really help us to move forward.
+Another useful perspective is to look at relationships as though they are intended to serve a bigger purpose; to help us learn what we need to know about ourselves.
+When we see things this way we understand that the broken relationship has taught us all we need to know, and no longer serves us.
+This can make the end feel less devastating, more inevitable and even valuable.
+Shifting perspective is not intended to diminish the genuine pain we feel or put a falsely positive spin on life.
+However, when grief has left us hopeless, looking at a situation in a new way can significantly help us to move forward.

-Self-Love – this involves the practice of making yourself a priority in your world and realising that your life is not over because one person has left it.
+This involves the practice of making yourself a priority.
+It’s time to realise that your life is not over because one person has left it.
 Self-love means putting your own needs first, in a way that you might not previously have done during your relationship.
-It can mean taking steps towards what you want from life now; rediscovering your interests and passions, looking at what makes you happy as an individual and believing that you deserve to have it.
+It can mean taking steps towards what you want from life now; rediscovering your passions, looking at what makes you happy as an individual and believing that you deserve to have it.

-Sometimes before you can show yourself this kind of love, self-acceptance is the first goal; If you can simply learn to accept that you are ok as you are, despite any perceived flaws and despite your failed relationship, then you are on the road to healing.
+Sometimes before you can show yourself this kind of love, self-acceptance is the first goal; If you can simply learn to accept that you are ok, despite any perceived flaws and despite your failed relationship, then you are on the road to healing.

 These three principles formed the basis for turning my life around after the emotional turmoil of my divorce.
 Always remember: however hard your break-up feels at the beginning, you have the power to turn it into something that makes your life happier and more meaningful.